EE-724 / 4 credits

 Content

-The methods, presented in the HLT course, enable accessing to textual information across three types of barriers: the quantity barrier (large repositories), the cross-lingual barrier (different languages), and the subjective barrier (opinions and interactions).
+The methods, presented in this course, enable users to access to textual information across three types of barriers: the quantity barrier (large repositories), the cross-lingual barrier (different languages), and the subjective barrier (opinions and interactions).

-After a brief introduction to the basic stages of natural language processing and their challenges, the course will present through lectures and practical work (50% of the time each) the following approaches that overcome the three barriers to information access:
+After a brief introduction to the stages of natural language processing and text tokenization, the course will present through lectures and practical work (50% of the time each) the following approaches that overcome the three barriers to information access:

-• The quantity barrier: vector space models for information retrieval; word vectors and embeddings; document classification and similarity using non-contextual embeddings; learning to rank in information retrieval; question answering using Transformer-based models; retrieval augmented generation.
+• The quantity barrier: vector space models for information retrieval; word vectors and non-contextual embeddings using RNNs and Transformers; text embeddings and vector databases; basics of question answering and retrieval augmented generation (RAG).

-• The cross-lingual barrier: machine translation (MT) with n-gram models; decoding; recurrent neural models with attention; the Transformer for MT; large language models and their use for translation; cross-lingual transfer and multilingual MT; translation biases and evaluation issues.
+• The cross-lingual barrier: machine translation (MT) with n-gram models; decoding; recurrent neural models with attention; the Transformer for MT; large language models and their use for translation; evaluation of MT and translation biases.

 Keywords

-Human language technology, language engineering, neural networks, machine translation, information search and retrieval.
+Human language technology, language models, neural networks, machine translation, information search and retrieval.

 Learning Prerequisites